pulp/pulp/docs/sphinx/user-guide/server.rst

 available workers.
 If a worker with the same name is started again after being missing, it is added into the pool of workers as any worker starting up normally would.

+.. _server-components:

 Components
 ----------

 Pulp server has several components that can be restarted individually if the need arises.
-See the :doc:`services` section of this guide for a description along with an example of how to restart.
+Each has a description below.
+See the :ref:`services` section in this guide for more information on restarting services.

+Apache
+^^^^^^

+This component is responsible for the REST API.

+The service name is ``httpd``.

+Workers
+^^^^^^^

+This component is responsible for performing asynchronous tasks, such as sync and publish.

+The service name is ``pulp_workers``.

+Celery Beat
+^^^^^^^^^^^

+This is a singleton (there must only be one celery beat process per pulp deployment) that is responsible for queueing scheduled tasks.
+It also plays a role in monitoring the availability of workers.

+The service name is ``pulp_celerybeat``.

+Resource Manager
+^^^^^^^^^^^^^^^^

+This is a singleton (there must only be one of these worker processes per pulp deployment) celery worker that is responsible for assigning tasks to other workers based on which resource they need to reserve.
+When you see log messages about tasks that reserve and release resources, this is the worker that performs those tasks.

+The service name is ``pulp_resource_manager``.